elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 The Elastic Agent manifest is deployed by default as daemonset.
 That said, each elastic agent by default is being deployed on every node of kubernetes cluster.

 Additionally by default, one agent is elected as [**leader**](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/elastic-agent-standalone-kubernetes.yaml#L32) and this will be responsible for also collecting the cluster wide metrics.

-So let us discuss each configuration method above.
+So let us discuss each alternative configuration method above.
 We will provide relevant [manifests](./manifests) to assist installation.
 We will describe the managed agent installation scenario (for simplicity we would not mention standalone scenarios, but relevant [manifests](./manifests) will be provided for both scenarios)

-### HostNetwork:false Installation
+### 1. HostNetwork:false Installation

 For this installation, users need to configure the two following agent policies.